akinwilson/babl/README.md

 2) Dataset: ([**x**,**c**],**y**)
 - Where we concatenate the question **x** with the context **c** in the latter dataset.

-## Todo 19 Jan 2025
+## Todo 20 Jan 2025
+- [ ] Test fiting for every model.
+You can now fit each model with a single command ; `python fit.py --model-name-or-path {t5,llama,bloom,bert}`
+- [ ] Containerised the serving container and test along with fine-tuning job and application webserver the end to end application
+- [ ] Developed frontend in chatapp application.
+Can used [this project](https://github.com/meghsohor/chat-app-vanilla-js/tree/master) as a guide
+- [ ] Store chat conversations on the backend with djangos database integration.
-- [ ] locally train and query T5 model from the command line
+- [x] locally train and query T5 model from the command line
-- [ ] retrieve bloom, LLaMA and BERT models and apply the same
+- [x] retrieve bloom, LLaMA and BERT models and apply the same
-- [ ] develop the serving framework, using fastAPI.
+- [x] develop the serving framework, using fastAPI.
-- [ ] Django full-stack (https://dev.to/documatic/build-a-chatbot-using-python-django-46hb) to allow for interaction with models, storing and retriewing of conversations
+- [x] Django full-stack (https://dev.to/documatic/build-a-chatbot-using-python-django-46hb) to allow for interaction with models, storing and retriewing of conversations
 - [ ] Write tests
 - [x] installable python package
 - [ ] Automated testing with GH actions